Garrett Hampson Player Props: Marlins vs. Cubs

 Garrett Hampson At The Plate

-- Hampson has four doubles, a home run and two walks while batting .238.
+- Hampson is batting .255 with six doubles, a home run and two walks.

-- Hampson has driven in a run in three games this year (17.6%), including one multiple-RBI game.
+- Hampson has driven in a run in four games this year (19.0%), including one multiple-RBI game.

-- He has scored in seven of 17 games so far this season.
+- He has scored in eight games this season (38.1%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.